Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-06.md

 <!-- > -->

-This script doesn't use the --watch flag
+This script doesn't use the `--watch` flag.
+It will only run once.

 `"build": "webpack --mode production"`